anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter05.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Regular vulnerability assessments are crucial for IT risk management.
 Implement vulnerability scanner tools (e.g.,
-OpenVAS, or other open-source or commercial tools) to identify and mitigate threats and vulnerabilities.
+OpenVAS, or other open source or commercial tools) to identify and mitigate threats and vulnerabilities.

 Patch Management
 ~~~~~~~~~~~~~~~~

-Implement a robust patch management process to address security vulnerabilities, ensure compliance, maintain uptime, and enable feature enhancements.
+A robust patch management process should be implemented to address security vulnerabilities, ensure compliance, maintain uptime, and enable feature enhancements.

 Securing the Kubernetes Orchestrator
 ------------------------------------